Tasca Tasca Portuguese Tapas Restaurant and Wine Bar

 Light-hearted sibling to LaSalette Restaurant serves small plates at great rates just off Sonoma Plaza.

 A tavernlike restaurant with contemporary yet nostalgic decor, Tasca Tasca specializes in Portuguese small plates and wines.
-A light-hearted younger sibling to chef Manuel Azevedo’s nearby LaSalette Restaurant, Tasca Tasca delivers polished cuisine at watering hole prices.
+A younger sibling to chef Manuel Azevedo’s nearby LaSalette Restaurant, Tasca Tasca delivers polished cuisine in a light-hearted setting.
 (Tasca means “tavern” in Portuguese.)

-Azevedo divides his menu into five categories—cheese, garden, sea, land, and sweets.
+Azevedo divides his menu into five categories—cheese, garden, sea, land, and sweet.
 Caldo verde, Portugal’s national soup, made from potatoes, kale, and sausage, provides a thick and hearty introduction.
-Salt cod cakes, goat stew with fingerling potatoes, a marvelous smoked duck breast, linguiça caseira (pork sausage), and marinated mussels with a saffron vinaigrette rank among the many other solid choices.
+Bacalhau (salt cod cakes), goat stew with fingerling potatoes, a marvelous smoked duck breast, and linguiça caseira (pork sausage) rank among the many other solid choices.

-Smoked duck breast, ceviche of the day, caldo verde, and four other tapas-style items at Tasca Tasca.
+Smoked duck breast, ceviche, caldo verde, and four other tapas-style items at Tasca Tasca.

 Tasca Tasca Pit Stop

 With plates you can order in groupings of three, five, or seven, TT works equally well as a midafternoon pit stop, casual dinner spot, or late-night noshery.
-Some dishes with expensive ingredients (scallops crudo, for instance, or steak tartare) cost a few dollars additional.
+Some dishes with expensive ingredients (crab in a puff pastry, for instance, or steak tartare) cost a few dollars additional.

 Desserts and Port